msmadeira/cos-coding-challenge/challenges/web-frontend/cos-challenge/README.md

 - Developed using WebStorm, no chances to .vscode files where made
 - Node v16.13.2
 - Didn't used mat-grid-list because of the poor support for responsiveness
+- I noticed some weird things in swagger models, (some properties where marked as required and didn't appear on the response or where not needed in the request)

 ## Development server